-In practice, the functional forms and parameters in the SCM are unknown and the individual-specific effect modification should be modeled to draw inference on the CWCE.
-Individual-specific models, such as mixed models, are commonly used to model individual-specific associations and Empirical Best Linear Unbiased Predictors (EBLUPs) are used for prediction of individual random effects \citep{Verbeke2000}.
-Our framework and theorems help to understand under which assumptions the mixed models and EBLUPs could also be used to draw inference on ICEs.
-This knowledge is relevant, as recently, Gaussian linear mixed models (LMMs) have been proposed for causal prediction of the person-specific effects in micro-randomized trials \citep{Qian2020} and unmeasured direct confounding \citep{Shardell2018}.
+In practice, the functional forms and parameters in the SCM are unknown.
+Thus, due to the fundamental problem of causal inference, the CWCE is not identifiable from observational data without making an additional assumption.
+We present a cross-world similarity of individual-effect modification assumption, which implies that the number of receptiveness factors is limited such that there exists an exposure strategy for which the potential outcomes are affected by all receptiveness factors.
+Then, the joint distribution of unmeasured individual features can be derived from observations exposed to that strategy.
+We will discuss why the validity of the cross-world assumption can be ruled out or be partly supported using data.
+In the latter case, the assumption can be simplified and discussed with experts in de field.
+The individual-specific effect modification should be modelled to estimate the CWCE distribution.
+Individual-specific models, such as mixed models, are commonly used to model individual-specific associations.
+Empirical Best Linear Unbiased Predictors (EBLUPs) are used to predict individual random effects \citep{Verbeke2000}.
+Our framework and theorems help to understand under which assumptions the mixed models and EBLUPs could also be used to make inferences on the ICEs.
+This knowledge is relevant, as recently, Gaussian linear mixed models (LMMs) have been proposed for causal prediction of the person-specific effects in micro-randomized trials \citep{Qian2020} and as a solution to unmeasured direct confounding \citep{Shardell2018}.